saumyamehta17/pixel-slate/source/index.html.md

 NOT REQUIRED
 ```

+> all wallets of outlet level and of organization level
 ### HTTP REQUEST

-> all wallets of outlet level

 `GET /api/v1/wallets?outlet_id=3`

-> all wallets of organization level

 `GET /api/v1/wallets?organization_id=3`

 ## Create a wallet